-Together with the Supervisor, we may amend the provisions of the trust deed (including any establishment deed).
+We and the Supervisor may amend the provisions of the trust deed (including any establishment deed).
 Any such changes can be made under certain circumstances outlined in the trust deed.
+The Supervisor must be satisfied, and must certify, that the amendment does not have a material adverse effect on investors (unless affected investors approve the amendment by special resolution).

-We may also amend the SIPO for the scheme, including benchmark asset allocations and ranges, in accordance with the trust deed.
+We may change the SIPO for the Scheme, including benchmark asset allocations and ranges, after consulting the Supervisor and in accordance with the trust deed.